FAQ's

 Ordering

-4. Once payment is received, I'll generate the shipment and send you the tracking number.
+4. Once your cables are built (and paid for), I'll generate the shipment and send you the tracking number.

 5. Receive your cable(s) and ENJOY!